sae2018/your-next-holiday-desination/README.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
-    1. Go to the "Bookings" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Please note: The form on this page will not submit, as we have not yet been taught how to do that

-2. Photos:
-    1. Go to the "Photos and Videos" page
-    2. Left click on one of the thumbnail photos or the photo name and verify that the photo loads full-size into a new browser window
-    3. Right click on the image to confirm that you can copy or save the photo

-3. Videos:
-    1. Go to the "Photos and Videos" page
-    2. Confirm that the video plays automatically (in some browsers) or click the play button to start it
-    3. Left click on the three dots to confirm that the video can be downloaded

-4. Songs:
-    1. Go to the "Songs" page
-    2. Left click play on one of the audio file sliders and verify that the music starts
-    3. Left click on the song name to verify that the audio clip can be loaded into a new tab
-    4. Left click on the three dots to confirm that the audio file can be downloaded
+1. What are you looking for form (hotels):
+    1. Click on "Search" in the menu bar or the "Search Now" call to action button or scroll down the page
+    2. Select the "Lodging" option from the dropdown list
+    3. Click the "Submit" button
+    4. Type the city you are searching for 'lodging' in and click on the correct autocompleted option

+2. What are you looking for form (parks):
+    1. Click on "Search" in the menu bar or the "Search Now" call to action button or scroll down the page
+    2. Select the "Park" option from the dropdown list
+    3. Click the "Submit" button
+    4. Type the city you are searching for 'park' in and click on the correct autocompleted option

+3. What are you looking for form (amusement parks):
+    1. Click on "Search" in the menu bar or the "Search Now" call to action button or scroll down the page
+    2. Select the "Amusement Park" option from the dropdown list
+    3. Click the "Submit" button
+    4. Type the city you live in and click on the correct autocompleted option

+4. What are you looking for form (restaurant):
+    1. Click on "Search" in the menu bar or the "Search Now" call to action button or scroll down the page
+    2. Select the "Restaurant" option from the dropdown list
+    3. Click the "Submit" button
+    4. Type the city you live in and click on the correct autocompleted option

+5. What are you looking for form (bar):
+    1. Click on "Search" in the menu bar or the "Search Now" call to action button or scroll down the page
+    2. Select the "Bar" option from the dropdown list
+    3. Click the "Submit" button
+    4. Type the city you live in and click on the correct autocompleted option

 The website has been tested with all the major browsers and remains stable on all versions in all sizes.
-In order for this to happen I have used semantic structured code and utilised the browser specific CSS3 code for transitions on the transitions.
+In order for this to happen I have used semantic structured code and utilised the browser specific CSS3 code.

-There were some issues with the code on some of the pages during creation and testing, such as not stacking properly in different screen sizes and transitions not working as expected, but these problems have been solved with a little research beyond what we have been taught so far.
+There were some issues with the code on some of the pages during creation and testing, such as not stacking properly in different screen sizes and other things not working as expected, but these problems have been solved with a little research beyond what we have been taught so far.

 ## Deployment